Quantum Schur duality of affine type C with three parameters: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:aqa}, we define an infinite-dimensional tensor module $\mathbb{V}^{\otimes d}$ for the affine Hecke algebra $\bbH$.
 The Schur $(\UUC, \bbH)$-duality is established in Section~\ref{sec:Schur}.
 In Section~\ref{sec:var}, inspired by the considerations in \cite{FL3Wa}--\cite{FL3Wb}, we establish three additional variants of Schur duality: the $(\UUji, \bbH)$-duality, the $(\UUij, \bbH)$-duality, and the $(\UUii, \bbH)$-duality.
 Here $\UUji, \UUij, \UUii$ denote different coideal subalgebras in $\bbU(\widehat{\mathfrak{sl}}_{n-1}), \bbU(\widehat{\mathfrak{sl}}_{n-1}), \bbU(\widehat{\mathfrak{sl}}_{n-2})$, respectively.

 {\bf Acknowledgements.} We thank Huanchen Bao for his work and idea which inspired the multiparameter Schur duality here.
 We thank East China Normal University and University of Virginia whose support and hospitality help to facilitate the work of this project.
 Z.~Fan is partially supported by the NSF of China grant 11671108, the NSF of Heilongjiang Province grant LC2017001 and the Fundamental Research Funds for the central universities GK2110260131.
-L. Luo is supported by Science and Technology Commission of Shanghai Municipality grant 13dz2260400 and the NSF of China grant 11671139.
+L. Luo is supported by Science and Technology Commission of Shanghai Municipality grant 18dz2271000 and the NSF of China grant 11871214.
 W. Wang is partially supported by the NSF grant DMS-1702254.
 H. Watanabe is supported by JSPS KAKENHI Grant Number 17J00172.
+We thank the referee for a careful reading and helpful comments.